top of page

 • Frozen Yoghurt Bark: Mix protein powder with yoghurt.
 Line a baking sheet with parchment paper to prevent sticking.
 Spread the yoghurt mixture evenly onto the parchment paper.
 Sprinkle your favourite berries, chopped fruits, nuts and seeds over the yoghurt.
 Place the baking sheet in the freezer until the mixture solidifies.
 Once frozen, break the bark into yummy, protein-rich shards.

 • Chia Pudding: Combine chia seeds, your preferred milk, and protein powder to create a protein-rich base.
-Let it set in the fridge until a pudding-like consistency is achieved.
-Top with any combination of fresh berries, sliced banana, juicy peach, nuts, seeds (or a drizzle of nut/seed butter), shredded coconut, and a sprinkle of cinnamon or nutmeg.
+Let it set in the fridge until it reaches a pudding-like consistency.
+Top with any combination of fresh berries, sliced banana, peach, nectarine, nuts, seeds (or a drizzle of nut/seed butter), shredded coconut, and a sprinkle of cinnamon or nutmeg.

-These strategies offer creative ways to include protein powder in your diet, empowering you to align your nutritional intake with your preferences.
-Individual protein needs can vary based on factors like age, activity level, and health status.
-If you are uncertain about your specific requirements, consult your Treatment Team, a registered dietitian, or nutritionist for personalised guidance.
+These strategies offer creative ways to add protein powder to your diet, so you can get the nutrients you need using the foods you enjoy.
+Individual protein needs vary based on factors like age, activity level, and health status, including the kind of cancer treatment you are undergoing.
+If you are unsure about what is best for you, consult your Treatment Team, a registered dietitian, or nutritionist for personalised guidance.

 bottom of page